 Fruits may be washed and peeled, but are not blanched.
 The freezing temperature keeps produce good to eat for up to a year.
 Methods of cooking can also decrease nutritional content.
 Frozen foods actually retain more of their nutrients than fresh or canned vegetables.

 Reduce Nutrient Loss

 Some people think additives are added to frozen food.
 This is true only if the food has added sauces or other ingredients in addition to the vegetables or fruits.
 Sodium and sugar are often added in sauces.
 Plain frozen fruits and vegetables have no need for additives.
-To get the most nutrients from your fruits and vegetables, buy them at a farmer's market.
+To get the most nutrients from your fresh fruits and vegetables, buy them at a farmer's market.